ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness: Results

 \paragraph{Classification performance} Shape-ResNet surpasses the vanilla ResNet in terms of top-1 and top-5 ImageNet validation accuracy as reported in Table~\ref{tab:accuracies_data_augmentation}.
 This indicates that SIN may be a useful data augmentation on ImageNet that can improve model performance without any architectural changes.

-\paragraph{Transfer learning} We tested the representations of each model as backbone features for Faster R-CNN \citep{Ren2017} on Pascal VOC 2007.
-Incorporating SIN in the training data substantially improves object detection performance from 70.7 to 75.1 mAP50 as shown in Table~\ref{tab:accuracies_data_augmentation}.
+\paragraph{Transfer learning} We tested the representations of each model as backbone features for Faster R-CNN \citep{Ren2017} on Pascal VOC 2007 and MS COCO.
+Incorporating SIN in the training data substantially improves object detection performance from 70.7 to 75.1 mAP50 (52.3 to 55.2 mAP50 on MS COCO) as shown in Table~\ref{tab:accuracies_data_augmentation}.
 This is in line with the intuition that for object detection, a shape-based representation is more beneficial than a texture-based representation, since the ground truth rectangles encompassing an object are by design aligned with global object shape.

 \paragraph{Robustness against distortions} We systematically tested how model accuracies degrade if images are distorted by uniform or phase noise, contrast changes, high- and low-pass filtering or eidolon perturbations.\footnote{Our comparison encompasses all distortions reported by \cite{Geirhos2018} with more than five different levels of signal strength.
 Data from human observers included with permission from the authors (see appendix).} The results of this comparison, including human data for reference, are visualised in Figure~\ref{fig:results_accuracy_generalisation}.
 While lacking a few percent accuracy on undistorted images, the SIN-trained network outperforms the IN-trained CNN on almost all image manipulations.
 (Low-pass filtering / blurring is the only distortion type on which SIN-trained networks are more susceptible, which might be due to the over-representation of high frequency signals in SIN through paintings and the reliance on sharp edges.)
 The SIN-trained ResNet-50 approaches human-level distortion robustness---\textit{despite never seeing any of the distortions during training}.